-BUSN 3250 Gender Diversity in the Workplace: A Global Perspective
+BUSN 3250 Diversity and Inclusion in the Workplace: A Global Perspective

 (Prior to Fall 2010, this course was known as BUS 40.7.